-While the Partnership uses its best estimates and assumptions as a part of the determination of fair value to accurately value assets acquired, liabilities assumed and any noncontrolling interest on the business combination date, the Partnership's estimates and assumptions are inherently subject to refinement.
-As a result, during the preliminary determination of fair value, which may be up to one year from the business combination date, the Partnership may record adjustments to the assets acquired or liabilities assumed subsequent to the completion of the determination of fair value in the Partnership's operating results in the period in which the adjustments were determined.
+While the Partnership uses its best estimates and assumptions as a part of the determination of fair value to accurately value assets acquired, and liabilities assumed and any non-controlling interest on the business combination date, the Partnership's estimates and assumptions are inherently subject to refinement.
+As a result, during the preliminary determination of fair value, which may be up to one year from the business combination date, the Company records adjustments to the assets acquired or liabilities assumed subsequent to the completion of the determination of fair value in the Company's operating results in the period in which the adjustments were determined.

-Noncontrolling interest is part of the aggregate consideration paid for an acquisition.
-It is measured at the minorities' share of the fair value of the subsidiaries' identifiable assets and liabilities at the date of acquisition by Excelerate, subject to possible adjustments for up to one year from the business combination date, and the minorities' share of changes in equity since the date of acquisition.
+Non-controlling interest is part of the net results of operations and of net assets of a subsidiary attributable to interests which are not owned directly or indirectly by Excelerate.
+It is measured at the minorities' share of the fair value of the subsidiaries' identifiable assets and liabilities at the date of acquisition by Excelerate and the minorities' share of changes in equity since the date of acquisition.